 - FERPA prohibits the unauthorized disclosure of personally identifiable information contained in education records.

 - In digital environments, personally identifiable information is particularly vulnerable to outside threats.
 However, security tools as well as information privacy and security training and resources are available through several IU offices, including IU’s Data Management Counsel and the Protect IU Initiative.
-An online tutorial on data protection and privacy also available on IU Expand.
+Please also consider completing the online tutorial on data protection and privacy, available on IU Expand.

 - Learn more: Family Policy Compliance Office; Office of Educational Technology